-2. Name the three layers of the rocky planets.
-Hint: They are each given a different colour in the image above. crust, mantle, core
+are each given a different colour in the image above.

 The four outer planets are gas giants.

 These planets are very far from the Sun.
 They don't have a hard surface that a spacecraft can land on.
 Instead, they are giant balls of very cold gases.
 Astronomers think that these planets have hot, solid cores, deep down inside them.